Canonical BootStack and Ubuntu Advantage customers now can access TrilioVault

 “Canonical and Trilio are redefining the standard for data protection in OpenStack clouds,” says David Safaii, CEO of Trilio.
 “For years, TrilioVault has been the only native backup solution for OpenStack—now, Canonical is making it the de facto standard in data protection for its customers.
 We’re very happy to be working with the Canonical team to make it even easier to build, manage, and scale enterprise-grade OpenStack clouds, accelerating time-to-market and creating an environment that is inviting to more production workloads.”

-“To cost-effectively run a private cloud takes expertise, pre-tested software configurations and automation,” said Mark Shuttleworth, CEO, Canonical.
-“Canonical’s managed OpenStack customers benefit from our efforts in building clouds optimised for fast installation, low maintenance operations and upgradability.
+“To cost-effectively run a private cloud takes expertise, pre-tested software configurations, and automation,” said Mark Shuttleworth, CEO, Canonical.
+“Canonical’s managed OpenStack customers benefit from our efforts in building clouds optimized for fast installation, low maintenance operations, and upgradability.
 Adding Trilio’s OpenStack data protection and backup software to our services will mean additional protection for their data and peace of mind for their operations.”

 TrilioVault’s multi-tenant, agentless software provides self-service protection and recovery of entire workloads to tenants and administrators.
 Architected for the cloud, TrilioVault can scale quickly with zero performance degradation.
 With TrilioVault, businesses have total control to back up their clouds in a way that’s easily recoverable and requires little-to-no central IT administration.